-Once Messages is on your computer, open the application and sign in with your apple ID and password.
-Messages only works with your apple ID and password, so you must have an account to use iMessage on any device, including iPhones, iDevices, and computers.
+Once Messages is on your computer, open the application and sign in with your Apple ID and password.
+Messages only work with your Apple ID and password, so you must have an account to use iMessage on any device, including iPhones, iDevices, and computers.

-After signing in with your apple ID and password, Messages automatically downloads and syncs any previous conversations used with that apple ID.
-So you pick up right where you left off and that new conversation syncs to all your iDevices and computers associated with that same apple ID.
+After signing in with your Apple ID and password, Messages automatically downloads and syncs any previous conversations used with that Apple ID.
+So you pick up right where you left off and that new conversation syncs with all your iDevices and computers associated with that same Apple ID.

 What about multiple Apple IDs and iMessage

 You cannot log into multiple accounts at once.
-You are able to use more than one Apple ID with Messages and iMessage.
+You can use more than one Apple ID with Messages and iMessage.
 But you must switch between those Apple IDs and passwords manually each and every time you want to use a different Apple ID.

 How to Access iMessage and Messages With Your Windows PC

 One workaround for getting iMessage on your PC is to utilize Chrome’s great Remote Desktop feature.
 To get this going, you do need a Mac computer to set things up.
 What Chrome Remote Desktop provides is access to iMessages by connecting your Windows PC to your Mac computer remotely.
 The major downside is that you are only able to access iMessages when the Mac computer is turned on (not asleep) and connected to the internet.
 And you need your Apple ID.